-In the ordinary course of business, the Company can be subject to legal actions and complaints.
-In the opinion of management, there are no current legal proceedings or other claims outstanding, which could have a material effect on the result of operations or financial position of the Company.
+In the ordinary course of business, the Group is subject to legal actions and complaints.
+In the opinion of management, there are no current legal proceedings or other claims outstanding, which could have a material effect on the result of operations or financial position of the Group.

-The Company assesses the likelihood of material liabilities arising from individual circumstances and makes provision in its separate financial statements only where it is probable that actual events giving rise to liability will occur and the amount of the liability can be reliably estimated.
-No provision has been made in these separate financial statements as at 31 December 2021 and 31 December 2020 for legal actions and claims.
+The Group assesses the likelihood of material liabilities arising from individual circumstances and makes provision in its consolidated financial statements only where it is probable that actual events giving rise to liability will occur and the amount of the liability can be reasonably estimated.
+No provision has been made in these consolidated financial statements as at 31 December 2020 and 2021 for legal actions and claims.

-27. COMMITMENTS AND CONTINGENCIES (continued)
+28. COMMITMENTS AND CONTINGENCIES (continued)

-Legal claims (continued)
+Legal proceedings (continued)

-On 11 September 2020, the Company received a claim from BUE Kazakhstan Ltd. LLP on the commencement of arbitration proceedings to reimburse funds for the maintenance of the "Barys", "Berkut" and "Sunkar" vessels with the following requirements:
+On 11 September 2020, the Group received a claim from BUE Kazakhstan Ltd. LLP on the commencement of arbitration proceedings to reimburse funds for the maintenance of the "Barys", "Berkut" and "Sunkar" vessels with the following requirements: